Goldman Sachs lowers rate paid for some Marcus savings accounts

-NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) lowered the annual percent yield or return paid to some holders of its popular Marcus high-yield savings accounts on Thursday.
+NEW YORK, June 27 (Reuters) - Goldman Sachs Group Inc lowered the annual percent yield or return paid to some holders of its popular Marcus high-yield savings accounts on Thursday.

 Goldman Sachs notified some customers by email that their annual percent yield would fall to 2.15%.
 The rate the bank had advertised as paid to customers of Marcus high-yield accounts was as high as 2.25% in recent months.